Daniel Follonier

-Daniel Follonier (born 18 January 1994) is a Swiss footballer who plays as a winger for SC Cham.
+Daniel Follonier (born 18 January 1994) is a Swiss footballer who plays as a winger.

 Club career

 Follonier is a youth exponent from Sion and started playing for their Under-21 squad in the fourth-tier 1.
 Liga in the 2011–12 season.
 He made his Swiss Super League debut at 18 May 2014 against Grasshopper in 3-1 home win.
 In July 2018, after appearing in 14 matches and having scored 1 goal for Luzern, he signed for Servette on loan.

+On 2 October 2023, Follonier and SC Cham terminated the contract for personal reasons.